maks-io/multi-repository/README.md

 ### Linking

-For now, the linking of objects (users, papers, etc.) is not possible via the UI.
-This application is supposed to be a proof of concept and I considered the UI linking to be of lower priority.
+Links can be created when the app is in `EDIT_LINKS` mode.
+To get there, first search for certain terms and then click on the link tag of one of the resulting items, in its lower left corner.
+The app will then allow to add new or remove existing links to other items.
+The user can search for new search terms while being in this mode.

-For testing and demonstration purposes I created links manually, via the helper files `server/src/data/links.json` and `server/src/data/load-sample-data.js`.
+For testing and demonstration purposes I also created some links manually, via the helper files `server/src/data/links.json` and `server/src/data/load-sample-data.js`.
 More information on how to use them in the section [Usage](#usage).

-Of course, a final production ready app would probably include such a mechanism.
-That is why I added it in the [Improvements](#improvements) list.

 ## Usage